Don’t risk losing your backyard chickens to predators! Keep your hens safe with these 24 features you’ll find on a predator-proof chicken coop.

 Make sure you construct your coop with heavy gauge hardware.
 Flimsy, poor quality products, such as hinges, are easy for larger, more agile predators to destroy and gain entry.

 Most people have some form of aerial predators.
 Whether it’s from hawks, owls, eagles, or falcons, the best way to deter them and make your chicken coop predator-proof is to screen the top of your chicken run.

 Install rust-proof locks on your doors.
 Man, some of these guys are crafty!
 It’s amazing the way they can manage to get into the coop when they really are determined to do so!

 Choose two-step locks or ones that require the use of opposable thumbs to get open.

 Screen in Your Windows

-If you open windows to provide ventilation for your coop, make sure you protect them with screens or scraps of leftover hardware cloth.
+If you open windows to provide ventilation for your coop, make sure you protect them with scraps of leftover hardware cloth or wire mesh.

 Use an Automatic Coop Door

-If you simply can not remember to close up your chickens at night or you’re not home in the evenings, the best way to protect your flock is to take advantage of a nifty piece of modern technology: the automatic coop door.
+If you simply can not remember to close up your chickens at night or you’re not home in the evenings, the best way to protect your flock is to take advantage of a nifty piece of modern technology: automatic chicken doors.
 And, don’t worry, they’re programmable so you don’t have to be concerned about closing your hens out.